pixelprotest/cozy-manager/README.md

 Cozy Manager is an AI Model Manager command line tool.

 ## Key features:
+- 📁 Automatically organizes your models in sub directories e.g. `/root/lora/flux1`
 - 🏷️ Automatically renames ambiguous model names to more descriptive names. e.g. `diffusion_pytorch_model.safetensors`..
-- 📁 Automatically organizes your models in sub directories e.g. `/root/lora/flux1`
 - 📚 Keep track of your entire model collection, never having to manually download the same model twice.
 - 🚀 Simple command to deploy your model collection on new machines.
-- 💰 Save money on GBs of cloud storage, by easily freeing up diskspace.
+- 💰 Save money on rented cloud storage, by easily loading and unloading diskspace.
 - 🌐 Download from multiple sources, including Hugging Face and Civitai.

+## Quick Start
+Follow the installation instructions, then to download your first model:

+`cozy download <url>`

+`cozy list` list all the models in your collection

+`cozy unload` clear out disk space and remove all locally stored models:

+`cozy reload` reload all previously downloaded models

+`cozy edit <id>` edit the db entry for a model this will open a command line prompt asking you what you want to edit, it will walk you through some options:

+See more detailed command explainations below to get more granular control on each command.

 ## Installation